-Installing the NexDirector operator's console program
+Installing the NexDirector program

 Note If you are upgrading a previous version of NexDirector, it is not necessary to uninstall the previous version before installing the new version.
 The old executable will be overwritten, and the registry entries created or copied automatically by the InstallShield program.